-The Clery Act is a federal consumer protection law that impacts colleges and universities that participate in the Federal student financial assistance programs.
+The Clery Act is a federal consumer protection law that impacts colleges and universities that participate in federal student financial assistance programs.

 The Clery Act provides parents, current and prospective students, and employees with important disclosures about the university’s security and fire safety policies and the impact of crimes in and around the campus.
 The goal of the Clery Act is to provide information for the consumer.

 For a better understanding of the background and importance of the Clery Act, please read the story of Jeanne Clery.

-In general, all crimes should be reported immediately to the university campus safety department.
-When calling campus safety, if there is a life threatening emergency, someone should be immediately directed to call 911 in order to start a response from the Sheriff’s Department or Fire Department.
+All crimes should be reported immediately to the university campus safety department.
+When calling campus safety, if there is a life-threatening emergency, someone should be immediately directed to call 911 to start a response from the Sheriff’s Department or Fire Department.

 Mandatory Reporters under the Clery Act have additional reporting responsibilities and receive annual training and forms for these purposes.

 The university publishes and distributes an annual security and fire safety report by Oct.
 01 to all enrolled students and employees.

-The annual report for the university is available, here:2020 Annual Campus Security and Fire Safety Report.
+The annual report for the university is available here: 2023 Annual Campus Security and Fire Safety Report.

-The Clery Act requires the university to include four general categories of crime statistics in the annual security report that occur on campus “Clery Geography.”
-These categories include certain criminal offenses, hate crimes, VAWA offenses, and arrests and disciplinary actions for violations of law concerning liquor, drugs, or weapons.
+The Clery Act requires the university to include four general categories of crime statistics in the annual security report that occurs on campus “Clery Geography.”
+These categories include certain criminal offenses, hate crimes, VAWA offenses, and arrests and disciplinary actions for law violations concerning liquor, drugs, or weapons.

 The Clery categories are defined within the Clery handbook published by ED here:The Handbook for Campus Safety and Security Report (June 2016).